DWKL: April-June 2011: Failed move to Batangas

-2011 - 2013: Joint Venture
+2011-2013: Joint venture

 Baycomms retook operations of 92.7 after its failed move.
 This time, the Lucena City government brokered the station.
 This format lasted until Brigada Mass Media Corporation bought the Bay Radio network.

-2013 - 2019: Brigada News FM
+2013-2019: Brigada News FM

 In April 2014, 92.7 Brigada News FM launched its news operations with Sandy Madarcos and Allan Llaneta.
 The former was later promoted to 104.7 FM.

-The station, despite initial success, lagged behind the already-crowded Lucena all-news ratings and by July 2015, the station cut its local programming to defer operations to its flagship station.
+The station, despite initial success, lagged behind the already-crowded Lucena all-news ratings and by July 2015, the station cut its local programming to defer operations to its sister station in Batangas.

 In July 2017, 92.7 resumed its local operations on a test broadcast.
 The full relaunch of the station was on September 8, 2017.

 By May 2019, the station still lagged in the Lucena City radio ratings, raising concerns that the station & nearby 104.7 from Manila/Batangas are both received in the city.

-2019 - 2020: Return of Bay Radio
+2019-2020: Return of Bay Radio

 On June 8, 2019, 92.7 was rebranded back as 92.7 Bay Radio with its new slogan "Sabay sa Bay" and it switched back to its music format.
 The move also came as a corporate and logistical decision to unify the regional coverage for 104.7.
 Despite the format change, its Brigada Healthline publicity assets remains intact.

-2020 - present : Return of Brigada News FM
+2020-present : Return of Brigada News FM

 On January 20, 2020, the station switched back to Brigada News FM branding and usual format.
-It currently carries a mix of local programming and hook-up shows with Brigada News FM National.
+It currently carries a mix of local programming and hook-up shows with Brigada News FM National/Manila.

+On March 31, 2025, Brigada News FM launched its new tagline "Be the Heart of the Delightful Philippines", positioning the city as the tourism gateway in the Philippines.